qicqock/qicqock.github.io/_projects/2_project.md

     Model Structure of the model, FCN-BLA
 </div>

-proposed FCN-BLA that Improved the architecture of a <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM with BI-LSTM and Attention.
+proposed FCN-BLA that Improved the architecture of a <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM</a> with BI-LSTM and Attention.

-Compared to <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM,
+Compared to <a href="https://arxiv.org/abs/1707.09476">FCN-rLSTM</a>,
     1. Changed to an Encoder-Decoder architecture
     2. Bidirectionally containing spatio-temporal information from sequential images
     3. Directly referring to encoded input features for dealing with an existing bottleneck problem

-As a result, obtained 4% performance improvement in count error as 4.205.
+In <a href="https://gram.web.uah.es/data/datasets/trancos/index.html">Trancos Dataset</a>, obtained 4% performance improvement of count error as 4.205.